gnituy18/tmplx/README.md

 For text nodes, output is HTML-escaped; for attribute values, it is not escaped.

-Expressions are wrapped in `fmt.Sprint()` in the output file.
+Expressions are wrapped in `fmt.Sprint()` in the output file. script
+You can add `tx-ignore`  to disable Go expression interpolation
 ```html
 <!-- /pages/index.html -->
 <p class='{ strings.Join([]string{"c1", "c2"}, " ") }'>